kahnpoint/depo/readme.md

   - Search Deno.land, NPM, or Github.
     ![depo search](docs/images/depo-search.png)

-# Future
+# Roadmap
 This is my first project using Deno, so I am planning on adding more features as I use it more.

 Todo list:
 - Tests
 - CI/CD
 - Reduce the number of init confirmation questions
-- Use Deno.openKv() for user settings
+- Use Deno.openKv() to store user settings
 - Automod: a feature to automatically generate a mod.ts file for each folder
-- docs: set up a docs folder for static site generation with [Lume](https://lume.land/)
+- Docs: set up a docs folder for static site generation with [Lume](https://lume.land/)